 See Something.

-If you see or become aware of criminal sexual activity such as sexual assault, sexual harassment, sexual misconduct, dating violence, stalking, or retaliation related to criminal sexual activity, you can report it to CSU police and/or the Office of Support and Safety through Tell Someone.
+If you see or become aware of criminal sexual activity such as sexual assault, sexual harassment, sexual misconduct, dating violence, stalking, or retaliation related to criminal sexual activity, report it to CSU police and/or the Office of Support and Safety through Tell Someone.

 If the person prefers to speak confidentially, direct them to confidential resources.

-All CSU employees, including student employees, and volunteers, are designated as Responsible Employees and are required to report any information related to incidents of sex-based discrimination, harassment, interpersonal violence, and/or retaliation disclosed to them to the Office of Title IX Programs and Gender Equity.
+All CSU employees, including student employees, and volunteers, are designated as responsible employees and are required to report any information related to incidents of sex-based discrimination, harassment, interpersonal violence, and/or retaliation disclosed to them to the Office of Title IX Programs and Gender Equity.

 See Something.

-If you become aware of a student or employee with a potentially communicable disease, or are believed to be too ill to provide care for themselves, support the student or employee following directions from health care providers.
+If you become aware of a student or employee with a potentially communicable disease or are believed to be too ill to provide care for themselves, support the student or employee following directions from health care providers.

 Say Something.
 Do Something.